 Animals matter in disasters - your pets are a part of your family so 'make a plan' to keep them safe!

-The Christchurch earthquake has just made us all aware of how important it is to be prepared for a disaster.
+The recent earthquake has just made us all aware of how important it is to be prepared for a disaster.
 While an earthquake is terrifying for us, it is equally so for our pets.
 They get scared too.
 We know how important it is to make sure that our families are safe but what can we do for our pets?

 If you would like a FREE Pet Emergency Sticker (see right) - to alert emergency services that you have animals on your property, please visit us at 14 Wilmers Road in Hornby to collect this directly.
 If you are unable to visit please send us a self addressed envelope, with postage affixed, and we would be happy to post the stickers to you.
 This sticker must be displayed in a prominent place on your doors OR windows and be clearly visible to emergency services.

 There are three essential steps that you should take in preparation for any emergency:

 - Create an emergency plan

 - Prepare a full survival kit, including provisions for your animals

 What can you do to prepare for a disaster?
 Follow this plan to include your pet during a disaster:

 - Include pet food in your survival kit.
 Remember when working out how much water you need for your family to include some for your pet too.